agraef/raptor/README.md

 The meter is displayed in the symbol entry widget above the white strip of radio buttons, and can also be entered directly there.
-The format used by Raptor allows you to specify the meter using the customary $n/m$ notation where $n$ denotes the numerator (the number of base pulses making up a measure) and $m$ the denominator of the meter.
+The format used by Raptor allows you to specify the meter using the customary n/m notation where n denotes the numerator (the number of base pulses making up a measure) and m the denominator of the meter.
 The latter is usually a power of 2, but Raptor allows you to use any positive integer there which is useful when tuplets are the base pulse of the meter.
-Moreover, the numerator $n$ can also be specified in *stratified* form by explicitly listing the decomposition of the meter into different levels separated by dashes.
+Moreover, the numerator n can also be specified in *stratified* form by explicitly listing the decomposition of the meter into different levels separated by dashes.
 E.g., 12/16 can also be specified as 4-3/16 or 2-2-3/16.
 Or you could write 6-2/16 or 2-3-2/16 to